ASSIGNMENT FOR THE BENEFIT OF CREDITORS (ABC)

 Equity Development Systems, Ltd., (EDS) is one of the leading Assignees for General/Creditor Assignments in the world.
-For over 30-years, EDS has judiciously guided and skillfully represented law firms, creditors, investors, and myriad others in the disposition of their troubled accounts and we have generated billions-of-dollars in the process for our global clientele.
+For over 40-years in hundreds of assignments, EDS has judiciously guided and skillfully represented law firms, creditors, investors, and myriad others in the disposition of their troubled accounts and we have generated billions-of-dollars in the process for our global clientele.

 The success of an Assignment is predicated upon the qualifications, experience, and credibility of the Assignee.
 EDS’ unsurpassed global qualifications, decades of experience and unimpeachable credibility in handling Assignments afford it unparalleled opportunity to serve as trusted Assignee for the benefit of all parties.

 The basic process in an Assignment for the Benefit of Creditors is that the business (Assignor) turns over its assets, both real and moveable, to an independent third-party neutral (Assignee [EDS]) who is the responsible fiduciary for divesting the assets and settling with creditors.

 EDS marshals on-site 24/7/365 throughout-the-world to act as impartial fiduciaries in securing and operating troubled accounts facing operational or financial challenges.
 Our experts work diligently with all stakeholders to protect, maintain and enhance the going-concern value of the business and business assets that might otherwise be lost during bankruptcies, foreclosures, restructurings, and other actions while actively pursuing permanent solutions.